RobotLeopard86/CacaoEngine/BUILD.md

 ## VERY IMPORTANT
 * Cacao Engine is currently only known to build correctly on x86_64 GNU/Linux.
 While it may build on other platforms, it has not been tested.
+* Cacao Engine is currently only known to build correctly using Clang and LLD.
+While it may build with other compilers/linkers, it has not been tested.
 * This project contains Git submodules.
 Make sure to clone recursively.

 ## Prerequisites